Pine Street Codeworks

 |All Worlds IAP:||TBD|

-Set in a microscopic aquatic world, Tiny Bubbles is a mesmerizing organic puzzle game about playing with clusters of realistic soap bubbles.
+Tiny Bubbles is an award-winning organic puzzle game about playing with clusters of realistic soap bubbles in a microscopic aquatic world.
 Pop bubbles by matching four or more colors and create cascading chain-reactions.
 Inflate bubbles with colored smoke to strategically reshape the cluster.
 Break bubble edges to combine neighbors and mix new colors.
 Save bubble-bound creatures and fend-off greedy Jelly Crabs.

 The concept for the game was inspired by the designer's grandfather, an MIT scientist, professor of metallurgy and one of the chief scientists on the Manhattan Project.
 His love for the science of soap bubbles led Stu to think that fun must exist somewhere in a simulation of soap bubbles.
 Stu tried to prototype the ideas with simple circles, but the behavior wasn't right.
 After weeks of working with non-linear solvers and other unstable academic solutions, Stu went back to the drawing board and instead tried to think about what nature itself does.
 How do molecules themselves behave?
 This worked!
 It not only proved to be a very fast and stable solution, but the simulation also became an amazing new playground for game design.
 From that experimental origin, the surprising and unique game mechanics evolved into the huge variety of challenges currently in the game.